-1.3.2.4.8 Departmental Chairpersons
+1.3.2.4.3 Departmental Chairpersons

-The direction of each department shall be maintained by a departmental chairperson appointed by the Vice President for Academic Affairs after consultation with the faculty members of the department concerned.
+The academic programs in each department are maintained by a departmental chairperson appointed by the Dean after consultation with the Vice President for Academic Affairs and the faculty members of the department concerned.
 Ordinarily, appointments are for four years.
-Departmental chairpersons are responsible to the Vice President for Academic Affairs and have the authority and responsibility to oversee matters pertaining to their departments and promote the sound development of their departments with due regard for the academic interests of the department and the general welfare of the University.
+Departmental chairpersons are responsible to the Dean (or associate dean, as delegated) and have the authority and responsibility to oversee matters pertaining to their departments and promote the sound development of their departments with due regard for the academic interests of the department and the general welfare of the University.
 Departmental chairpersons shall: